i-love-flamingo/flamingo/framework/web/docs/ReadmeRouter.md

 You will have to return `fc.Next(ctx, req, w)` in your `Filter` function to call the next filter.
 If you return something else, the chain will be aborted and the actual controller action will not be executed.

+A filter can prioritized if it implements interface `web.PrioritizedFilter`, by providing additional method `Priority() int`.
+By providing higher value, Filter will be executed earlier in a chain.
+Priority can be any integer number, positive or negative.
+In case Filter doesn't implement this interface, default priority value is `0`.

 ## Routing config

 You can define the URL under which the routing takes place: